Cabildo of San Juan Tenochtitlan

 The cabildo of San Juan Tenochtitlan was a governing council established in the 16th century to give a Spanish-style government to Tenochtitlan.

 The cabildo consisted of a single governor, a number of alcaldes and regidores, and a number of other minor officials.

+The cabildo was abolished in 1812 through the Spanish Constitution of 1812.

 Governor

 Initially the governorship was given to the tlatoani (indigenous dynastic ruler) and many early governors were thus referred to by the Spaniards as cacique y gobernador ("Indian ruler and governor") or señor y gobernador ("lord and governor").
 The last tlatoani of Tenochtitlan was Luis de Santa María Nanacacipactzin (1563–1565).
 Governors who also were tlatoani or cuauhtlatoani (interim ruler) are indicated in the list.

 Subsequent (non-dynastic) governors were referred to juez-gobernador ("judge-governor") or simply gobernador ("governor").
 In 1564, the governor received a salary of 400 pesos per year.